 In principle, successive similar operations can be applied to define the higher-order solid harmonic wavelet scattering coefficients\footnote{Without loss of clarity, we refer to the phrase ``solid harmonic wavelet scattering coefficients'' as ``scattering coefficients'' hereafter for simplicity.}.
 In this paper, we neglect the information encoded in the higher-order scattering coefficients and only consider the zeroth-, first- and second-order scattering coefficients, following \citet{allys2019rwst,cheng2020new}.
 In the same spirit as in Equations~(\ref{eq:shw1}) and (\ref{eq:shw2}), the {\it zeroth-order} scattering coefficient is defined as the sum of all pixel values raised by the power $q$, i.e.\

-Basically, the first-order modulus coefficients gather the specific geometric feature in the original field at the scale $j$, and therefore the second-order modulus coefficients capture the mode mixing of the features between different scales $j$ and $j^{\prime}$.
-As such, while the zeroth-order scattering coefficients highlight the amplitude of the field $\mathbf{d}$, the first-order scattering coefficients separate the information of the field into different scales and the second-order scattering coefficients represent the information of nonlinear mode mixing between different scales.
+Basically, while the zeroth-order scattering coefficients highlight the amplitude of the field $\mathbf{d}$, the first-order scattering coefficients separate the information of the field into different scales by gathering the specific geometric feature in the original field at the scale $j$.
+Also, the second-order scattering coefficients represent the information of nonlinear mode mixing between different scales $j$ and $j^{\prime}$.
 These nonlinear operations obviously extract a richer set of information than the power spectrum analysis that only characterizes the features at separate Fourier modes.
 In addition, not only does the WST capture the local spatial information with the localized wavelets, but also it saves some large-scale information because of the long tail of the wavelets, similar to the Morlet transform \citep{10.1093/mnras/stw1310}.